oauth-tester/OAuth-Test-Public/README.md

 # OAuth-Test-Public
-This is to test PR Feedback bot capability on public repos.
+This is to test PR Feedback bot capability on public repositories.